ConstBob/TensorRT-Edge-LLM/README.md

 DriveOS LLM SDK is a light-weighted C++ software toolkit to showcase TensorRT's capability and performance to deploy Large Language Model(LLM) targeted Auto Platform.
 With DriveOS LLM SDK, users can:
 1. Quantize and export PyTorch model to ONNX on Linux x86 system.
-1. Build TensorRT Engine and run e2e LLM inference, including tokenization and sampling on Auto Platforms.
+1. Build TensorRT Engine and run e2e LLM inference, including tokenization and sampling on Auto Platform.

 ## Prerequisite